What is Apache Kafka?

 Real-time streaming data pipelines

-Applications designed specifically to move millions and millions of data or event records between enterprise systems, at scale and in real-time.
-The apps must move them reliably, without risk of corruption, duplication of data, or other problems that typically occur when moving such huge volumes of data at high speeds.
+This use case is for applications designed specifically to move millions and millions of data or event records between enterprise systems, at scale and in real-time.
+The apps must move data reliably, without risk of corruption, duplication or other problems that typically occur when moving such large volumes of data at high speeds.

 For example, financial institutions use Kafka to stream thousands of transactions per second across payment gateways, fraud detection services and accounting systems, ensuring accurate, real-time data flow without duplication or loss.